The Best Ergonomic Mice (and One Trackball), According to Our Readers

 Logitech MX Vertical | $90 | Amazon

 Logitech MX Vertical.
 Seriously—try this exercise: Put your hand flat on the table in front of you and curved like you have a traditional mouse in it.
 Now move your hand in a sweeping circle.
 As you make this motion, transition your hand from palm flat (parallel to the table surface) to palm surface “vertical” or perpendicular to the surface.
 You should feel considerable tension relief when your palm surface is perpendicular to the table surface, even if you don’t have carpal tunnel or wrist problems like me.
 There are other vertical mice, but the Logi MX feels sturdy.
-I know some may come here to say “track balls” but either they aren;t precise enough to me OR I just dont have the dexterity to work them, on or the other LOL!
+I know some may come here to say “trackballs,” but either they aren’t precise enough to me OR I just dont have the dexterity to work with them!
 GO VERTICAL!
 It has literally changed my life. - Reanimationed

 Logitech MX Ergo | $95 | Amazon